Revolt of the papier timbré

-The Revolt of the papier timbré was an anti-fiscal revolt in the west of Ancien Régime France, during the reign of Louis XIV from April to September 1675.
+The revolt of the papier timbré was an anti-fiscal revolt in the Kingdom of France, occurring during the reign of Louis XIV from April to September 1675.
 It was fiercest in Lower Brittany, where it took on an anti-lordly tone and became known as the revolt of the Bonnets rouges (after the blue or red caps worn by the insurgents according to region) or revolt of the Torrebens (a war cry and signature in one of the peasant codes).
 It was unleashed by an increase in taxes, including the papier timbré, needed to authenticate official documents.

 Context

 Franco-Dutch War

 Louis XIV declared war on the Dutch Republic in 1672.
 Unlike in the War of Devolution, after a rapid advance the French army was stopped by the Dutch deliberately breaching the dykes and flooding the land.
 The war dragged on.
 The Dutch fleet threatened the French coast, notably the Brittany coast, off which it cruised in April–May 1673 (after a landing on Belle-Île in 1673 and another landing on Groix in 1674).
 This interfered with Breton trade.

 To finance the French war effort, new taxes were levied: